 Common back injuries we treat

-Disc bulge (sometimes called herniated or ruptured disc)
+Disc bulge (sometimes called prolapsed or extruded disc)

-The disc between the vertebrae may become damaged and bulge slightly, causing pressure on the surrounding nerves.
-This can cause symptoms of back pain, leg pain, pins and needles and possible numbness.
-Physiotherapy treatment is usually indicated by doctors and specialists and occasionally further investigations such as an XRay or MRI may be required.
+The disc between the vertebrae may become damaged and bulge slightly, causing pressure on the nerves.
+This can cause back pain, leg pain, pins and needles and possible numbness.
+Physiotherapy treatment the first option preferred by doctors and specialists as well as occasionally further investigations such as an XRay or MRI.

 Ligament or joint sprain and muscle spasm